yeasin2002/Programming-Resources-And-Notes/README.md

 ##### install tailwindcss by postcss with auto prefixed

+⚠️ if you are using any module bundler then you can remove this **cssnano cssnano-preset-advanced**

 ```
 npm install -D tailwindcss postcss autoprefixer cssnano cssnano-preset-advanced
 ```

 ##### create Tailwindcss config file